Pink Wild Pear

 Persdrolpeer (Afr.), Ibunda

-The Pink wild pear with its handsome, large, velvety leaves and fragrant, pretty white-to-pale-pink, cherry-eyed flowers, is known far and wide for being a very easy & adaptable small tree or shrub which adds a tropical, exotic feel to any lightly shaded garden.
-The multi-branching tree or shrub is ornamental not only due to its exotic flowers but also that its grapevine-shaped leaves provide foliar, tactile and textural interest to any garden - big or small.
+The Pink wild pear with its handsome, large, velvety leaves and fragrant, pretty white-to-pale-pink, cherry-eyed flowers, is known far and wide for being a very easy and adaptable small tree or shrub which adds a tropical, exotic feel to any lightly shaded garden.
+The multi-branching tree or shrub is ornamental not only due to its exotic flowers but also that its grapevine-shaped leaves provide foliar, tactile and textural interest.
+Its small dimensions makes this tree ideal for the town house or small garden, as it seldom exceeds 4m in height and spread.
+It may even be classed as a large shrub, especially when planted in small groups in larger gardens or estates.
+The pretty pink flowers persist on the plant when they are finished flowering to provide an attractive display of light russet brown flowers which may also be used in dry flower arrangements.
+The fruits are small, round, furry capsules.
 ZA Distribution: KwaZulu-Natal, Limpopo, Mpumalanga.

 The harvesting of seed is done with tremendous ease by simply collecting the dried flower heads, which contain the seed.

 The seed can then be extracted from the flowerheads and sown in a well-drained seedling mixture in spring.
 The seed germinates well.

 Treat semi-hardwood cuttings with rooting hormone and allow to root in well-draining soil.

 Can be grown in a large container, given sufficient drainage holes.